 The Hyde Park Bulletin reports on Lisa & Tim's proposal to create an urban farm in Hyde Park.

-With the abundance of rising farmers in Milton, MA, The Patriot's Ledger's Ryan Hathaway quotes Tim Smith in their 2015 article.
+With the abundance of new farmers at the Milton, MA Farmers' Market, The Patriot's Ledger quotes Tim Smith in their 2015 article.

 "Once you've gone micro, you don't go back."
 The Boston Globe's Jane Dornbusch reports on Lisa & Tim's business growth of We Grow Microgreens, LLC.

 WBZ-CBS Boston's Paula Ebben dives into Lisa & Tim's decision to pursue urban farming.